 Skip to content Skip to sidebar Skip to footer

-Juniors are players aged under 18 on 1 September in any year.
+Juniors are players aged under 18 on 1 September at the start of the season.
 Those aged under 12 should be accompanied by a parent or guardian when playing at the club.
 The minimum recommended age for club junior membership is 5.

-When meeting in person, the junior club starts at 6.30pm with a puzzle and short talk for the early arrivals.
-From 6.45pm we provide coaching in separate rooms at three levels: beginners; intermediate; and advanced.
+The junior club starts at 6.30pm with a puzzle and short talk for the early arrivals.
+From 6.45pm we provide coaching in separate rooms at two levels: for intermediate; and advanced players.
 All our coaches are volunteers, most of them strong players.
 From around 7.15pm the juniors play each other or in a tournament which currently has 50 players.

 Annual internal juniors competition

-The Junior Co-ordinator organises an annual tournament for juniors consisting of 12 to 16 games.
-The time control is 15 minutes plus a 5 second increment per move.
+We organise an annual tournament for juniors consisting of 12 to 16 games.
+The time control is 15 minutes plus five seconds after each move is played.
 The top three scorers in the competition receive awards.

 Occasional matches against other junior teams

-We also organise midweek matches against other clubs with large junior sections.
-Each player plays once as white, once as black on the same evening.
-The number of boards for any match is usually determined by the number of players available to play for the opposing team, and is usually from 6 to 20.
+We also organise in-person and online matches against other clubs with large junior sections.
+Each player plays once as white, once as black.
+The number of boards for any match is determined by the number of players available to play for the opposing team, and is usually from 6 to 20.
 The time control is 10 minutes plus a 3 second increment per move.
+Our opponents have included teams from St Olave’s, Tunbridge Wells, Wales and a visiting team from China.

 Membership